hypersoft/pointer-stack/README.md

 ### API Downplay
 <hr>

+#### Custom Allocation
+The PointerStack allocator manages data allocation, and streamlines the process of tracking the number of distributed allocation units by providing an internal API.

+   00. pointer\_stack\_initialize_allocation(PointerStackAllocator create, PointerStackReallocator resize, PointerStackDeallocator destroy)

+	  Called to initialize the allocator API, one must provide allocator, deallocator, and reallocator procedures.
+The prototype of these procedures must follow the C standard.
+If this procedure is not called, the C standard is used for each procedure.
+This procedure may not be called after any dynamic data has been allocated until such time that no data provided by the allocator are allocated.
+	  <br><br>

+><hr>

 #### Lifecycle
 Procedures in the 'Lifecycle' category, allow you to create a PointerStack, and dispose of the same.